yashpatel-07/cs5661-dsproject-gtzan-music-genre-classification/data/DataCardsExtendedTemplate.md

 more detailed breakdowns.) -->
 Category | Data
 --- | ---
-Size of Dataset | 123456 MB
+Size of Dataset | 1.2 GB
-Number of Instances | 123456
+Number of Instances | 1000
-Number of Fields | 123456
+Length of Instance | 30 seconds
-Labeled Classes | 123456
+Labeled Classes | 10
-Number of Labels | 123456789
+Number of Labels | 1000
-Average Labeles Per Instance | 123456
+Average Labels Per Instance | 1
-Algorithmic Labels | 123456789
-Human Labels | 123456789
-Other Characteristics | 123456

-**Above:** Provide a caption for the above table of visualization.

-**Additional Notes:** Add here.
+Average Instances Per Label | 100
+Frequency | 22050 MHz
+Channel | Mono
+Bit Depth | 16
+Format | .wav

+**Above:** Dataset snapshot based off the audio data

 #### Content Description
 <!-- scope: microscope -->
 <!-- info: Provide a short description of the content in a data point: -->
-Summarize here.
-Include links if available.

-**Additional Notes:** Add here.
+The dataset consists of 1000 audio tracks each 30 seconds long.
+It contains 10 genres, each represented by 100 tracks.
+The tracks are all 22050Hz Mono 16-bit audio files in .wav format.

 #### Descriptive Statistics
 <!-- width: full -->